ULHPC/tutorials/README.md

 * To avoid too much overhead in the number of jobs submitted to Slurm, use the`group` directive to group rules that can run together in a single job.
 * If your workflow runs for longer than just a few minutes, run snakemake inside`screen` or prefix it with `nohup`.
 This prevents the workflow from stopping when your SSH session get's disconnected.
+* If `PYTHONNOUSERSITE` is set, Python won’t add the [`user site-packages directory`](https://docs.python.org/3/library/site.html#site.USER_SITE) to [`sys.path`](https://docs.python.org/3/library/sys.html#sys.path).
+If it's not set, Python will pick up packages from the user site-packages before packages from conda environments.
+This can lead to errors if package versions are incompatible and you cannot be sure anymore which version of a software/package you are using.

 <a name="references"></a>